-Teachers may assign detentions before school or after school or during Mountie Time which they will individually supervise.
+Teachers may assign detentions before school or after school which they will individually supervise.
 Teachers may assign study sessions before school or after school which they will individually supervise.
 Morning detentions/study session will be served from 7:35-8:05.
-Afternoon detentions/ study session will be served from 3:05-3:35.
+Afternoon detentions/study session will be served from 3:05-3:35.
 Study sessions are given to those students who fall behind in their regular class work.
 Study sessions are used to initiate immediate intervention to students.
-The student will be given at least a 24 hour notice as to the date of the detention/ study session.
-Failure to attend or skipping the assigned detention or study session will result in the student serving a Friday Detention or ISD.
+The student will be given at least 24 hours' notice as to the date of the detention/study session.
+Failure to attend or skipping the assigned detention or study session will result in the student serving a Friday Detention.